darkn3rd/oop-tut/cpp/c01.overloading/README.md

 ## Notes

-The member initialization list is a feature that allows you to easily initialize variables.
-Be careful that for any array or string, as any memory oriented structure needs to be validated before initialized.
+The ***member initialization list*** is a feature that allows you to easily initialize variables.

+Be careful that for any array or string, you need to manually check to see if this is set to a non-zero (non-```NULL```) value, and so a ***member initialization list*** is inappropriate for this.

+This is because any memory oriented structure needs to be explicitly validated before it is initialized, or your program will crash.